amethon/www/_reflections/journal2.md

 Dear Journal,

-The past several months have been devoted to intense preparation for the forthcoming deep sea diving expedition to the abyssopelagia.
+The past several months have been devoted to intense preparation for the forthcoming deep sea diving expedition to Abyssopelagia.
 My studies have focused on the latest diving technology and techniques, while my efforts to gather and organize necessary equipment and supplies have been meticulous.

 I am determined to brave the dangers of the deep and return with tales of wonder and marvel that will astound the world.
 With my knowledge and my equipment, I am confident in my ability to conquer the unknown and bring back discoveries that will inspire and amaze.